Cercanías Bilbao: Stations

 Cercanías Bilbao serves the following stations:

 Rolling stock

-The rolling stock consists of UT 446 electrical multiple units built by CAF, each one formed by three cars.
+The rolling stock for the first three lines consists of UT 446 electrical multiple units built by CAF, each one formed by three cars.
+The last line uses different units, 3600, given by the former operator FEVE, since it does not have Iberian gauge.

 Developments

 These are the recent projects that have been developed or will be started in the network.

 Southern rail branch (C-1 and C-2)

 In year 2000 the network was renewed by the public company Bilbao Ria 2000, several new underground stations were opened in the city of Bilbao, a project that was called Southern rail branch (Variante sur ferroviaria).

 This change implied the closing of Parke/Guggenheim and Bilbao-La Naja stations, on the line that run beside the river before that date.
 This cleared ground for the creation of new riverside avenues and the tramway.
 The tracks used for the new branch were used before for freight transport, these tracks were covered and a new avenue and the park of Ametzola were created on top of them.
 The stations on the new branch are: